 Installed with VRSG is Scenario Editor, which enables you to build up areas of culture on 3D terrain and create and edit real-time pattern-of-life scenarios to play back VRSG.
 Also installed with VRSG are robust libraries of 3D culture and dynamic entity models.

 A single VRSG license can create and display multiple viewports, or concurrent views, where each viewport can be assigned to a different view of the scene.
 Multiple viewports can overlap as in a picture-in picture arrangement or be spatially apart in picture-by-picture arrangement.
 Some simulation applications require multiple VRSG viewports.
-Many VR devices require at least two viewports (one for each eye) or four viewports (two for each eye), depending on the manufacturer.
+Many VR and mixed-reality devices require at least two viewports (one for each eye) or four viewports (two for each eye), depending on the manufacturer.
 VRSG license pricing is structured on a per-viewport basis; a single viewport, two or three viewports, and four or more viewports.
 (See the Price List for more about VRSG per-viewport pricing.)

 MetaVR provides a 3D terrain-creation product that complements VRSG, Terrain Tools for Esri® ArcGIS®, which uses elevation points and imagery as source data in a familiar GIS interface.
 MetaVR Terrain Tools work hand-in-hand with VRSG to provide rapid terrain creation and high-speed visualization.